StevenGann/stevengann.github.io/_posts/2020-09-10-Future-Is-Boring.md

 - Spock's computational directive is a bit trite (how many evil AIs have been stopped this way?) but absolutely plausible.
 [Wolfram Alpha](https://www.wolframalpha.com/input/?i=Compute+to+the+last+digit%2C+the+value+of+pi) is not only intelligent enough to parse Spock's directive but clever enough to note that pi is irrational and has no last digit.

+The Star Trek computers and their usage (usually) remain plausible going forward through the movies, Next Generation, Deep Space 9, and even Voyager, the series where [going too fast made two character "hyper-evolve" into salamanders](https://memory-alpha.fandom.com/wiki/Threshold_(episode)) that reproduced before they were able to be de-evolved somehow by destroying their DNA with antimatter.
+Nobody ever accused Star Trek of being especially realistic, at least in terms of science.
+Regardless, most commands to the computers are straight-forward and use simpler sentence structures.
+Most characters enunciate more clearly when commanding a computer.
+Modern speech recognition systems are more than capable of understanding the sorts of commands issued to the computers of Star Trek